 Unless you’re Serena Williams, you need to train your body in addition to your game if you want to be your best on the court.
 Are you making these five training mistakes most tennis players make?

-If you found yourself nodding as you read this post and if you’re in the Ottawa area, come see us at Custom Strength to help with your tennis training.
+If you’re in the Ottawa area, come see us at Custom Strength to help with your tennis training.
 You can get in touch with us via this contact form:

 Want to dominate on the tennis court?
 Either with in-person training in Ottawa on online group training anywhere?
 Send me an e-mail with questions or to sign up.